Urpagin/DynamicWallpaper/README.md

 # Security
 I am a beginner, so I cannot guarantee that there are no security vulnerabilities.

 This is one of the reasons I should add a password.
 On that note, adding a password-protected proxy (such as NGINX) would be an easier and simpler option.
+(That is what happens if you decide to run the server component with the provided `docker-compose.yml`; A simple password-protected proxy using NGINX is set up.)

 # Installation